void-linux/void-linux.github.io/index.markdown

 ---
 layout: default
-title: Enter the void
+title: Enter the Pony
 ---

 <div class="container">
         <div class="row">
                 <div class="col-md-4">
-                        <h3>Not a fork!</h3>
+                        <h3>Not a stud!</h3>
-                        <p>Void Linux is an independent distribution, developed entirely by volunteers.</p>
+                        <p>Pony Linux is an independent distribution, developed entirely by volunteers.</p>
-			<p>Unlike trillions of other existing distros, Void is not a modification of an existing distribution.
-Void's package manager and build system have been written from scratch.</p>
+			<p>Unlike trillions of other existing distros, Pony is not a modification of an existing distribution.
+Pony's package manager and build system have been written from scratch.</p>
 		</div>
                 <div class="col-md-4">
-                        <h3>Rolling release</h3>
+                        <h3>Poning release</h3>
 			<p>Install once, update daily.
 Your system will always be up-to-date.</p>
 			<p>Thanks to our <a href="http://build.voidlinux.eu">continuous build system</a>, new software is built into binary packages as soon as the changes are pushed to the <em>void-packages</em> repository.</p>
 		</div>